 If It Misleads, Your Business May Bleed

-- Do you know how European and UK privacy laws affect digital marketing campaigns?
+- Do you know how EU and UK privacy laws affect digital marketing campaigns?

-- How about California’s strict digital privacy statute?
+- How about California’s strict online privacy statutes?

 - Do you allow people in the UK to purchase your product?
-If yes, are you sure you’re up-to-date on the latest European Union disclosure requirements?
+If yes, are you up-to-date on the latest European Union disclosure requirements?

 - What about Section 5 of the FTC Act and the Dot Com Disclosures?